FTacke/spanisch-toolkit/docs/fehlerlinguistik/fehlerlinguistik.md

 - Li, Shaofeng (2010): „The Effectiveness of Corrective Feedback in SLA: A Meta-Analysis“. *Language Learning* 60 (2), 309–365.

+- Kreyer, Rolf (2023): *The Linguistic Toolkit for Teachers of English: Discovering the Value of Linguistics for Foreign Language Teaching.*  Tübingen: Narr Francke Attempto.

 - Lyster, Roy & Ranta, Leila (1997): „Corrective Feedback and Learner Uptake: Negotiation of Form in Communicative Classrooms“. *Studies in Second Language Acquisition* 19 (1), 37–66.

 - Schlaak, Claudia (2020): „Fehlertoleranz bei und von Fremdsprachenlernern im ersten Lernjahr“.
 In: Ossenkop, Christiane & Veldre-Gerner, Gabriele (Hrsg.): *Fehler – Abweichung – Variation*.
 Frankfurt a.
 M.: Lang, S. 209–223.